PEKennedy/Jackal_Macro_Controller/macro_controller/README.md

 Turn the kinova arm on.
 Then, in a browser, go to 192.168.1.10 to see the webapp.
 Login is admin, (ask) The webapp allows you to control the arm, and record sequences.
+By finding the sequence list, there should be an option to export sequences to json or xml.
+For this project, any sequence you wish to save should be exported to json, then put through a json beautifier for clarity (the downloaded json file has no formatting).
+To use it in this project, find src/sequences/combined_sequences.json, and add a space in the sequence list to add your sequence.
+From your downloaded json, select the entire object which directly contains the applicationData and name keys, and copy+paste it into combined_sequences.json.
+You can now call this sequence using the self.execute_sequence("my_sequence_name") function.

 ## Using the default Kinova arm controls
 Plug a controller into the micro-usb port, and turn the kinova arm on.
+See the gen3 lite user guide for more details.

 ## Connecting to Jackal over SSH
 First make sure a router is set up.
 It shouldn't be connected to the UNB ethernet, but it may